-I live in Kalispell, Montana against the backdrop of the Swan Mountain range with my spouse, six rescued horses, two dogs, and a cat.
+I live in Kalispell, Montana against the backdrop of the Swan Mountain range with my spouse, six rescued horses, three dogs, and cats.
 I am a sociologist by profession.
 I’ve used my degree to teach at colleges, direct a sanctuary for non-profit animals, teach in the developing world in a health and community program, and work with immigrants.

 This passion led to the recent creation of Big Sky Fiber Arts.
 I love every aspect of the business.
 It is a joy to find wonderful materials to share with artists.
 I am always delighted and inspired by how my fellow artists use these products in their wonderful creations.